Dr. Rubin will answer questions about dental x-rays in children.

 If you spend some time in our office you may hear us talking to our patients about “taking pictures” of their teeth.
 What we’re referring to are dental radiographs.
 These are images we take in order to help better evaluate the health and development of teeth and surrounding oral structures.
 Many parents have questions about dental radiographs or “x-rays” and why they are a part of the oral evaluation.

 Why do you need radiographs; can’t you just look inside the mouth?

 This is a question we often receive from parents.
-The reason we need radiographs is because although we can visually inspect a large majority of the tooth structure, there are some areas that are impossible to evaluate visually.
-Areas where adjacent teeth contact each other (known as the “interproximal” areas) cannot be seen by looking into the mouth and thus must be evaluated with radiographs.
+The reason we need radiographs is that although we can visually inspect a large majority of the tooth structure, there are some areas that are impossible to evaluate visually.
+Areas, where adjacent teeth contact each other (known as the “interproximal” areas), cannot be seen by looking into the mouth and thus must be evaluated with radiographs.
 There is no reliable way to diagnose decay interproximally without these radiographic images.
-Similarly there are structures that lay beneath gum tissue that can only be seen radiographically.
+Similarly, there are structures that lay beneath gum tissue that can only be seen radiographically.
 Examples of these structures include tooth roots, unerupted teeth, and bone.
 Dental radiographs help us identify, among other things, teeth that may be congenitally missing, extra teeth, teeth that are erupting incorrectly, or oral pathology in the bone.

 When do you need to take radiographs?